dmstr/phd5-docs/guide/tutorials/code-generation.md

 Code-generation
 ===============

-Backend prototype/CRUD module
+Backend frontend/CRUD module
 -----------------------

 phd allows you to use you custom designed database schema as the base for CRUD admin interfaces.
-To add a new module to your application backend create a `prototype` module with phd and Yii's built-in tools
+To add a new module to your application, we create a `frontend` module with phd and Yii's built-in tools

 > If you would like to create an extension module in a composer package, please start by
 > [creating an extension](44-extension-development.md) first.